MatthieuScarset/block_user_info/README.md

 3. Select a display mode

-4. Select a specific user or leave it empty to display the current logged in user.
+4. Select which user to display:
+  * The current logged in user
+  * The current node's author
+  * A list of specific user(s) (selected by username)

 5. Select a specific user to display (*optional*).